Joseph-33/RadioGrab/README.md

 # RadioGrab

-A simple script to grab the recently played Songs off Radio Stations
+A simple python script that will obtain the most recently played songs on a particular radio station and create a spotify playlist out of them.